Come and join the

 The reasons that people give for joining a reading group include reading a wide variety of books, making friends, having fun, meeting like-minded people and stimulating the brain cells!

-So please come and join us for our second year in this venture.
-The first year was a great success!
+So please come and join us for our fourth year in this venture.

 Monthly on the last Wednesday at 2.30 pm.